Skip to content

 No active bleeding?

-Good news.
-The bleeding has probably stopped but might start again.
-You can inspect the nostrils with an otoscope with a speculum on it.
-This magnifies and the lens can also be slid aside to allow you to insert a silver nitrate stick through it if you’re able to see a point to cauterise – don’t do this without some form of topical anaesthetic as it causes a chemical burn which…well…burns!
-Some departments have 1% lidocaine spray but this can also sting as it hits the mucosa so ideally squirt it onto some cotton wool with some 1:10000 adrenaline before applying it to the nose for 5 minutes then remove it prior to cautery.
+Some departments have 1% lidocaine spray, but this can also sting as it hits the mucosa, so ideally, squirt it onto some cotton wool with some 1:10000 adrenaline before applying it to the nose for 5 minutes, then remove it before cautery.
 If you don’t know how to cauterise, don’t worry…a Cochrane review found that emollients such as Vaseline or Naseptin ointment were as effective as silver nitrate cautery in stopping paediatric epistaxis.
 You’re just as likely to succeed by making an outpatient referral to ENT and prescribing some emollient for intranasal use 3-4 times a day until reviewed.
-Make sure they don’t try to rub it in with their finger or a cotton bud.
-Simply insert the tip of the nozzle into the nostril, squirt, pinch the nostrils together, and sniff.
+Ensure they don’t try to rub it in with their finger or a cotton bud.
+Insert the nozzle tip into the nostril, squirt, pinch the nostrils together, and sniff.

 Resuscitation